i'm a drug addict

 Because here's the thing.

-But because these drugs have been created by the pharmaceutical industry, because qualified doctors in white coats prescribe and administer these drugs, because the law states that these drugs are legal, no one taking part in the discussion could see me as a drug addict.
+However, because these drugs have been created by the pharmaceutical industry, because qualified doctors in white coats prescribe and administer these drugs, because the law states that these drugs are legal, no one taking part in the discussion could see me as a drug addict.

-But isn't the definition of an addict someone who can't live/function without something?
+And yet isn't the definition of an addict someone who can't live/function without something?
 If that's the definition then, as I stand today, that is me.
 Let's not sugar-coat it: I am a drug addict.

 And I'm not alone.